 - with the intention of preventing the insurer from establishing the circumstances of the insured event in a timely manner, the insurer is not bound by the insurance policy and may deny coverage; - with (gross or light) negligence, the insurer may reduce its coverage by the amount the damage would have been reduced in the case of a timely notice; and - without any attributable fault, the notice can be made to the insurer immediately on removal of the hindering circumstances without loss of coverage.

-Law stated - 13 März 2024 Wrongful denial of claim Is an insurer subject to extra-contractual exposure for wrongful denial of a claim?
+Wrongful denial of claim

+Is an insurer subject to extra-contractual exposure for wrongful denial of a claim?

 Punitive damages are not available under Swiss law.
 Except in very exceptional circumstances, an insurer wrongfully denying cover does not run a risk of being held liable based on statutory law.
 If a court finds that the cover was wrongfully denied, the insurer must settle the claim, including any damages incurred by the delayed settlement as well as the rightful claimant's legal expenses.

-Law stated - 13 März 2024 Defence of claim What triggers a liability insurer's duty to defend a claim?
+Defence of claim

+What triggers a liability insurer's duty to defend a claim?